lindseyjohnasterius/man-in-the-polygon-mask/stubs/Post-Surkovian-Media-Strategy.md

 title: "Post-Surkovian Media Strategy"

 ---
-"We founded the Society and prepared a revolt of the simple, two-dimensionals against the complex and sly, against those who do not answer â€œyesâ€ or â€œno,â€ who do not say â€œwhiteâ€ or â€œblack,â€ who know some third word, many, many third words, empty, deceptive, confusing the way, obscuring the truth.
+"We founded the Society and prepared a revolt of the simple, two-dimensionals against the complex and sly, against those who do not answer yes or no who do not say white or black, who know some third word, many, many third words, empty, deceptive, confusing the way, obscuring the truth.
 In these shadows and spider webs, in these false complexities, hide and multiply all the villainies of the world.
 They are the House of Satan.
-Thatâ€™s where they make bombs and money, saying: â€œHereâ€™s money for the good of the honest; here are bombs for the defense of love.â€
+That's where they make bombs and money, saying: Here's money for the good of the honest; here are bombs for the defense of love.

 We will come tomorrow.
 We will conquer or perish.
 There is no third way."